 The loons are back again on Golden Pond and so are Norman Thayer, a retired professor, and Ethel who have had a summer cottage there since early in their marriage.
 This summer their ...
 See full summary »

-James Hart faces the rigors of first year law school at Harvard.
+Serious, hard-working student James T. Hart faces the rigors of his first year at Harvard Law School.
 The pressure to succeed is tremendous and some of the students form study groups while also spending a great many hours studying.
-Hart's greatest challenge is contract law and his professor, Charles W. Kingsfield.
-Using the Socratic method, Kingsfield challenges his students with questions demanding accuracy and creativity in their responses and often humiliating those who are unable to respond.
+Hart's greatest challenge is contract law and his professor, Charles W. Kingsfield Jr. Using the Socratic method, Kingsfield challenges his students with questions demanding accuracy and creativity in their responses and often humiliating those who are unable to respond.
 As the school year progresses, Hart faces many challenges but befriends Susan Fields - unaware that she has a connection that affects their relationship.
-In the end, Hart accommodates himself to whatever might come his way, accepting a new set of priorities in his life.
+Finally, Hart accommodates himself to whatever might come his way, accepting a new set of priorities in his life.
 Written by

 Was this review helpful to you?